-As news and social media on the coronavirus (COVID-19) spreads across the country, we’re seeing store shelves emptied of toilet paper, hand sanitizer, disinfectants along with canned goods and pasta.
-As a registered dietitian, I have to admit I’m not unhappy to see that produce shelves are starting to look a bit sparse too.
+As the coronavirus (COVID-19) pandemic surges on, I have to admit that as a registered dietitian I’m not unhappy to see produce getting more of the attention it deserves.
 Why?
 Fruits and vegetables, including leafy greens like lettuce, spinach and kale, supply nutrients that help keep the body’s immune system working properly.
 While a healthy immune system cannot prevent anyone from getting the coronavirus, it can mount a better response to kill viruses like those that cause colds, flu and coronavirus.
 Nutrients in produce that strengthen the immune response range from vitamins C, E and folic acid (a B vitamin) to the mineral, selenium, and phytonutrients like beta-carotene, quercetin and lycopene.

 The good news is, according to both the U.S. Food & Drug Administration and the European Food Safety Authority, there is no evidence that the coronavirus is transmitted through food.
 But it is still very important to use safe food handling practices when preparing fresh fruits and vegetables.
 This includes using soap and water to wash hands, cutting boards and other surfaces used to cut fresh produce.
 Then wash the produce thoroughly under running water without soap or detergent.
 Triple-washed lettuce should not be washed again.
 This can actually increase contamination.